 Words: Thomas Ken (1637-1711); Music: Old 100th, melody from Pseaumes octante trois de David, 1551, alt.; harm. after Louis Bourgeois (1510?-1561?)

+Censing of the Altar

+Dirigatur oratio mea sicut incensum in conspectu tuo.
+Let my prayer be set forth in thy sight as incense.

+-Psalm 141:2

+THE GREAT THANKSGIVING

+Celebrant

-THE GREAT THANKSGIVING Eucharistic Prayer 1 EOW p.
-57/BCP p.
-379 CelebrantThe Lord be with you.PeopleAnd also with you.CelebrantLift up your hearts.PeopleWe lift them to the Lord.
-Celebrant Let us give thanks to the Lord our God.
-People It is right to give our thanks and praise.
-Celebrant It is truly right, and good and joyful, to give you thanks, all-holy God, source of life and fountain of mercy, through Jesus Christ our Lord.
+It is truly right, and good and joyful, to give you thanks, all-holy God, source of life and fountain of mercy, through Jesus Christ our Lord.
 For our sins he was lifted high upon the cross, that he might draw the whole world to himself; and, by his suffering and death, he became the source of eternal salvation for all who put their trust in him.

-Therefore, joining with Angels and Archangels and with the faithful of every generation, we lift our voices with all creation as we sing: Sanctus Hymnal S 130
+Therefore, joining with Angels and Archangels and with the faithful of every generation, we lift our voices with all creation as we sing:

+Sanctus

+Hymnal S 125

-Music: from Deutsche Messe, Franz Peter Schubert (1797-1828); arr.
-Richard Proulx (1937-2010) Please continue standing, or kneel as you are able.
+Music: from A Community Mass, Richard Proulx (1937-2010) Please continue standing, or kneel as you are able.
 Celebrant Blessed are you, gracious God, creator of the universe and giver of life.
 You formed us in your own image and called us to dwell in your infinite love.
 You gave the world into our care that we might be your faithful stewards and show forth your bountiful grace.
 But we failed to honor your image in one another and in ourselves; we would not see your goodness in the world around us; and so we violated your creation, abused one another, and rejected your love.
 Yet you never ceased to care for us, and prepared the way of salvation for all people.
 Through Abraham and Sarah you called us into covenant with you.
 You delivered us from slavery, sustained us in the wilderness, and raised up prophets to renew your promise of salvation.
 Then, in the fullness of time, you sent your eternal Word, made mortal flesh in Jesus.
 Born into the human family, and dwelling among us, he revealed your glory.
 Giving himself freely to death on the cross, he triumphed over evil, opening the way of freedom and life.
 On the night before he died for us, Our Savior Jesus Christ took bread, and when he had given thanks to you, he broke it, and gave it to his friends, and said: "Take, eat: This is my Body which is given for you.
 Do this for the remembrance of me."
 As supper was ending, Jesus took the cup of wine, and when he had given thanks, he gave it to them, and said: "Drink this, all of you: This is my Blood of the new Covenant, which is poured out for you and for all for the forgiveness of sins.
 Whenever you drink it, do this for the remembrance of me."
 Therefore we proclaim the mystery of faith: All Christ has died.
 Christ is risen.
 Christ will come again.
 Celebrant Remembering his death and resurrection, we now present to you from your creation this bread and this wine.
 By your Holy Spirit may they be for us the Body and Blood of our Savior Jesus Christ.
 Grant that we who share these gifts may be filled with the Holy Spirit and live as Christ's Body in the world.
 Bring us into the everlasting heritage of your daughters and sons, that with all your saints, past, present, and yet to come, we may praise your Name for ever.
 Through Christ and with Christ and in Christ, in the unity of the Holy Spirit, to you be honor, glory, and praise, for ever and ever.
 All AMEN.